 (4) RULES FOR REPORTING OF DATA.—The disaggregation of data under paragraph (2) shall not be required when the number of students in a category is insufficient to yield statistically reliable information or when the results would reveal personally identifiable information about an individual student.

-(5) INFORMATION DISSEMINATION.—The Secretary—
+(5) INFORMATION DISSEMINATION.—Within one year of the eligible agencies submitting their reports to the Secretary as described in section ( c) (1) and (2), the Secretary—

-(A) shall make the information contained in such reports available to the general public through a variety of formats, including electronically through the Internet;
+(A) shall make the information contained in such reports available to the general public through a variety of formats, including electronically through the Internet and www.ed.gov or other publicly accessible federal websites;

 (B) shall disseminate State-by-State comparisons of the information; and

 (C) shall provide the appropriate committees of Congress with copies of such reports.

-(5)

 SEC.
 114. NATIONAL ACTIVITIES.